5 Easy Ways to Transition Your Home Decor from Winter to Early Spring

 5 Easy Ways to Transition your Home Decor from Winter to Early Spring

-Getting started is easier if you begin with botanical art pieces.
+The transition from Winter to Spring is simple if you begin with botanical art pieces.
 I had just received this cool pencil drawing of trees that had been my mother-in-laws.
 The birds on a branch pic had been gifted to me by a friend years ago, and I’ve always loved it’s subtle nature colors.
-These two framed prints became the backbone I created this vignette around.
+These two framed prints became the foundation of this Spring vignette.

 Layer in Lots of Texture for Early Spring Decor

-Taking the cues from our inspiration pic, I layered in a lot of textures for a fresh, Spring flavor.
+Taking the cues from our inspiration pic, I layered in a lots of textures for a fresh, Spring vibe.
 These textures compliment the botanical theme, too.
-I had a big rattan basket I’d purchased recently, a handled basket, and a little covered container that were all woven.
+A large rattan basket I’d purchased recently, a handled basket, and a little covered container are all woven.
 The brass water mister was a nod to the glass one I saw in the inspo pic.
 I added a vintage metal oil sprayer for a junky vibe.

 - mixed metals: brass, gold